Academic writing is one indication that a psychologist can think clearly, creatively and logically.

 Selected journal articles:

 Papworth, M. A., Milne, D. L. & Taylor, K. (2001).
 The prevention of psychological difficulties in vulnerable mothers: Pilot programme evaluation.
 Journal of Community and Applied Social Psychology, 11, 51-56.
-[Abstract]
+[Pre-publication draft]

 Papworth, M. A. & Milne, D. L. (2001).
 Qualitative systematic review: An example from primary prevention in adult mental health.
 Journal of Community and Applied Social Psychology, 11, 193-210.
-[Abstract]
+[Pre-publication draft]

 Papworth, M. A. & Crosland, A. (2005).
 Health service use of whole system interventions.
 Journal of Management Development, 24(6), 519-529.
 [Abstract]